dhansel/ArduinoFDC/README.md

 **Note 2:**
 It is **highly** recommended (but not entirely necessary) to add a 1k pull-up resistor to +5V to this signal.
 The Arduino's built-in pull-up resistors are very weak and may not pull the signal up quickly enough.
-It worked for me without the resistors but results may vary for different drives.
+Without the resistor you may encounter read errors (bad CRC, header not found), especially when reading HD disks.

 **Note 3:**
-This signal can easily be moved to a different pin by re-defining the corresponding `#define PIN_XXX ...` statement at the top of ArduinoFDC.cpp
+This signal can easily be moved to a different pin on the Arduino by changing the corresponding `#define PIN_XXX ...` statement at the top of ArduinoFDC.cpp

 **Note 4:**
 This signal is not essential for the functionality of the controller.